 The current composition of the Executive Board corresponds to the Supervisory Board’s diversity strategy.

 The diversity that the Supervisory Board wishes to see in its own composition is reflected in the goals and the profile of skills it adopted in September 2017.

 Accordingly, the diversity criteria of international and intercultural experience, a balanced age structure, and different professional experience, expertise and educational backgrounds are considered when positions on the Supervisory Board are filled.
 In addition, the Supervisory Board’s Rules of Procedure provide for a standard retirement age of 80 for its members.
 In accordance with the statutory requirements, the Supervisory Board must also comprise at least 30 percent female members and 30 percent male members, and must have an equal number of shareholder and employee representatives.

 The goal of the diversity strategy is to ensure that the Supervisory Board as a whole is able to effectively oversee and advise the Executive Board.
 A Supervisory Board whose members are diverse in line with above-mentioned criteria is better placed to assess topics from different standpoints, and to scrutinize the Executive Board’s management of the company, its decisions and its strategy in a constructive and comprehensive manner.
 The retirement-age provision enables members to contribute their longstanding professional and life experience for the good of the company.
 At the same time, it ensures that younger individuals can advance to the Supervisory Board at regular intervals.

-The Supervisory Board gives due consideration to this diversity strategy when presenting its recommendations for candidates to the Annual Shareholders’ Meeting; the next opportunity for this will be the Supervisory Board elections scheduled for 2018.
+The Supervisory Board gives due consideration to this diversity strategy when presenting its recommendations for candidates to the Annual Shareholders’ Meeting; this occurred most recently at the Supervisory Board elections held in 2018.
 What is more, during its regular examinations of efficiency, the Supervisory Board conducts a self-evaluation that also includes aspects such as its own composition and diversity.